pauldoomgov/.allstar/README.md

 * AC-5 Least Privilege
 * AC-6 Separation of Duties

+**Remediation Hints**:

+* Make sure there are redundant owners for your repository.
+* Delegating administrative responsibilities to a team can be more sustainable than having individual admins.
+* If a repo is not in use, consider archiving it.

 ### [Binary Artifacts](binary_artifacts.yaml)

 No binary files are currently ignored.
 You should override this policy